All Episodes

 Thank you.

-Um you can really get in a lot of trouble.
+Because you can really get in a lot of trouble.

 Yeah.

-Uh her father uh actually told me this.
+Her father actually told me this.

-He says, You want to have a long, happy marriage.
+He says, you want to have a long, happy marriage.

-That's a ten.
+That's a 10.

-It does, and and you know what?
+And you know what?

 She'll be happy as can be.